heptarch/heptarch.github.io/drafts/egcoin.md

 novel experiences.
-For our purposes, the most important example is the [eggcorn](https://en.wikipedia.org/wiki/Eggcorn): a semantically sensible mishearing of a word, in this case, named after "eggcorn", a cute but infelicitous version of "acorn".
+For our purposes, the most important example is the [eggcorn](https://en.wikipedia.org/wiki/Eggcorn): a semantically sensible mishearing of a word, named after the instance "eggcorn", a cute but infelicitous version of "acorn".

 We can lump these under the general heading of *instance-naming* (a more specific term than metonym or synecdoche, where an instance can